Apart from its very hard wood and its elegant ornamental appeal, the ash tree has long been used for its health benefits and therapeutic properties.

 The ash tree is hardy and will grow in almost any kind of environment!

-Once you’ve transplanted your seedlings to the ground, watch how fast your ash tree will grow: it will reach its adult size within 5 years!
+Once you’ve transplanted your seedlings to the ground, watch how fast your ash tree will grow: it will near adult size within 5 years!